h-utkuunlu/CMPM/README.md

 	5) pacman.py
 Contains the PacMan class that includes all features of the pacman.

-	6) shortest_path.py
-The file contains all the functions that are used by the monsters to find the shortest path to the PAC-MAN.

 #RUNNING THE PROGRAM:
 Simply run the main.py file in the terminal once you have all the components liisted above in the same directory.